gchq/gaffer-doc/docs/getting-started/example-deployment/running-the-deployment.md

 easier than typing out multiple docker commands!

-Some key bits you may want to configure in the file are the shared volumes (under the `volumes` section) as, the locations in the example file assume you use the project structure from the [example setup](./project-setup.md) but if you change any of the locations then they will need updating.
+Some key bits you may want to configure in the file are the shared volumes (under the `volumes` section).
+The locations in the example file assume you use the project structure from the [example setup](./project-setup.md) but if you change any of the locations then they will need updating.